opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Specialise in Symfony - can see more relevant things
 * Different interface to other services

 ## Feeling unfulfilled by SPA promises?
-Go back to Twig.
-(Dan Blows)
+Go back to Twig (Dan Blows)

 A way on the front-end JS, CSS, images at the beginning of the request, sends a HTTP request (XHR/AJAX) to the back-end